rovaniemi/osm-graph-parser/README.md

 ## Example

-In output file you will have nodes and edges (highways in real world) with weight (unit: `centimetres`).
+In output file you will have nodes and edges with weight (unit: `centimetres`).
 ```json
 [
   {